amanzi/amanzi/spack/README.md

 ```
 spack external find
 ```
-This will update the file: ${HOME}/.spack/packages.yaml
+This will update the file: ${HOME}/.spack/packages.yaml.

-External packages (such as openmpi or mpich) can be used to specify dependencies when installing spack packages using `^`, for instance on Darwin:
+External packages (such as openmpi or mpich) can be used to specify dependencies when installing spack packages using `^`, for instance on LANL's Darwin:

 ```
 spack install amanzi@spack ^openmpi@4.1.2
 ```
 will install amanzi with the explicit dependence on the module `openmpi/4.1.2-gcc_11.2.0` to which it is associated the spack spec `^openmpi@4.1.2`.
+Note that specifying a compiler is not necessary here since it is already taken into account in the module.

 The spec is in the packages.yaml file, see below.

 # Manage external packages

 In ${HOME}/.spack/packages.yaml you can find the external libraries detected by spack, and also add others that might be associated with existing modules present in your system.
-For instance, on Darwin, the module `openmpi/4.1.2-gcc_11.2.0` can be used to create the following spec
+For instance, on LANL's Darwin, the module `openmpi/4.1.2-gcc_11.2.0` can be used to create the following spec:

 ```
 openmpi: